warrenrhodes/dart_utils/README.md

 ---

-With these extensions, the **Dart Utils** package aims to provide a comprehensive set of tools to enhance your Dart development experience, making common list operations more intuitive and powerful.
+With these extensions, the **Dart Advanced Utils** package aims to provide a comprehensive set of tools to enhance your Dart development experience, making common list operations more intuitive and powerful.